-Firstly, we examine collisions between the AABs of opposite charge by applying the current along $y$-axis~\footnote{See Supplementary Movies 5 and 6 at [url will be inserted by publisher] for AAB collisions with $u_y > 0$ and $u_y < 0$, respectively.}.
-From the viewpoint of topological charge conservation, a pair annihilation is expected upon the collision.
+First, we examine collisions between the AABs of opposite charge by applying a current along $y$-axis~\footnote{See Supplementary Movies 5 and 6 at [url will be inserted by publisher] for AAB collisions with $u_y > 0$ and $u_y < 0$, respectively.}.
+From the perspective of topological charge conservation, pair annihilation is expected upon collision.
 In this case, the size of AABs with opposite $Q$ remains the same during the current-driven motion.
-As a result, AABs annihilate with each other, thus conserving total topological charge as expected, while the energy released in the collision is carried away by the spin waves.
-Moreover, we found a critical behavior in this type of collisions.
-When the applied current is small, the two AABs do not annihilate but just move next to each other along the current~\footnote{See Supplementary Movie 7 at [url will be inserted by publisher] for behavior in the small current regime.}.
-This is due to a repulsive force between AABs associated with their rigidity.
-On the other hand, in the collisions with the current applied along $x$-direction~\footnote{See Supplementary Movies 8 and 9 at [url will be inserted by publisher] for AAB collisions with $u_x > 0$ and $u_x < 0$, respectively.}, the size of AABs changes differently during the motion as discussed above; i.e., one AAB increases in size while the other shrinks, depending on the applied current direction and $\alpha/\beta$ ratio.
-Since the smaller AAB is less stable, c.f.~Fig.~\ref{fig3}, contrary to the previous case, the larger AAB always survives after the collision.
-Thus, we conclude that the topological charge is not necessarily conserved in AAB collisions.
-This allows for a change in the overall topological charge in the film with multiple AABs.
-Therefore, the total $Q$ of the AAB system can be electrically manipulated by applying current in different directions.
+As a result, AABs annihilate with each other, thus conserving the total topological charge as expected, while the energy released in the collision is carried away by the spin waves.
+Moreover, we identify a critical behavior in this type of collisions.
+When the applied current is small, the two AABs do not annihilate but instead move alongside each other along the current~\footnote{See Supplementary Movie 7 at [url will be inserted by publisher] for behavior in the small current regime.}, due to their repulsive interaction stemming from their rigidity.
+In contrast, for the collisions when the current is applied along the $x$-axis~\footnote{See Supplementary Movies 8 and 9 at [url will be inserted by publisher] for AAB collisions with $u_x > 0$ and $u_x < 0$, respectively.}, the AAB sizes evolve asymmetrically during motion: One AAB expands, while the other shrinks, depending on the current direction and the $\alpha/\beta$ ratio.
+Since smaller AABs are less stable (c.f.~Fig.~\ref{fig3}), unlike the $y$-axis case, the larger AAB always survives after the collision.
+Consequently, topological charge is not necessarily conserved in AAB collisions, enabling controlled manipulation of the total $Q$ in a film with multiple AABs.
+Thus, the overall topological charge of the AAB system can be electrically tuned by applying currents in different directions.